Do Melatonin Supplements Really Work?

 Over the past few years, many doctors and practitioners have heralded supplemented melatonin as a viable solution for insomnia.
-Is it really?
+Is melatonin really really a cure-all for insomnia?
 Let’s review the facts.

 Yes, the body does produce its own (natural) melatonin (also referred to as endogenous).
 This does not mean that taking synthetic or animal-derived melatonin is necessarily natural, however.
 To add exogenous (produced outside of the body) melatonin is analogous to a pharmaceutical solution because it is attempting to artificially boost the body’s levels of this hormone.
 Natural sleep solutions, in comparison encourage the body to produce its own sleep biochemistry, not try to replace it.

-Exogenous melatonin is either synthesized chemically or extracted from the pineal glands of cows.
-In the United States, exogenous melatonin is regulated under the Dietary Supplement Act.
+Most pill forms of melatonin are synthetic.
+Synthetic melatonin is either synthesized chemically or extracted from the pineal glands of cows.
+In the United States, synthetic melatonin is regulated under the Dietary Supplement Act.
 However, it is a controlled drug, and available by prescription only among most European countries.
 In other words, it is considered a pharmaceutical by most European countries.
 This is the rightful place for a synthetic or isolated hormone.

-Furthermore, melatonin’s effectiveness as a sleep aid is questionable.
-In an extensive review by researchers from the University of Alberta (Buscemi et al. 2004) prepared for the U.S. Department of Health and Human Services, 932 studies on melatonin since 1999 were analyzed—with 132 being qualified as offering clear results with good protocols.
+Furthermore, synthetic melatonin’s effectiveness as a sleep aid is questionable.
+In an extensive review by researchers from the University of Alberta prepared for the U.S. Department of Health and Human Services, 932 studies on melatonin since 1999 were analyzed.
+They found 132 qualified as offering clear results with good protocols.
 The study concluded that supplemental melatonin was:

 • Not effective for treatment of most primary sleep disorders